Mozilla-Ocho/Memory-Cache-Hub/README.md

 - It ingests and retrieves document fragments with the help of a vector database.
 - It generates various artifacts using prompt templates and large language models.

-Memory Cache Hub runs as a standalone application and is designed to run on your own machine.
+Memory Cache Hub is designed to run on your own machine.
 All of your data is stored locally and is never uploaded to any server.

 ## Installation

 To use Memory Cache:

-- Download the latest release executable for your platform (Windows, MacOS, or GNU/Linux)
+- Download the latest release for your platform (Windows, MacOS, or GNU/Linux)
-- Run the executable.
+- Run the release executable.
 It will open a new tab in your browser showing the Memory Cache GUI.
 - If the GUI does not open automatically, you can navigate to [http://localhost:4444](http://localhost:444) in your browser.

 Each release build of Memory Cache Hub is a standalone executable that includes the browser client and all necessary assets.
-You do not need to install any additional software to use Memory Cache.
+By "standalone", we mean that you do not need to install any additional software to use Memory Cache.

 A Firefox browser extension for Memory Cache that extends its functionality is also available.
 More information can be found in the main [Memory Cache repository](https://github.com/Mozilla-Ocho/Memory-Cache).